-This and the hotel safety wedge are on my list of 10 Flight Attendant Hotel Safety Tips For Traveling Solo.
+The hotel safety wedge is on my list of 10 Flight Attendant Hotel Safety Tips For Traveling Solo.

 The hotel safety wedge can help you keep out an intruder from your hotel room and if someone does try and break in it will sound an alarm.
 You never can be too safe.

 #14 Compression Socks

 Everyone who travels can benefit from compression socks.
 Compression socks keep you from getting a blood clot if you sit for long periods of time, and if you are up and on your feet a lot, they can help prevent spider veins and varicose veins.